smy329/disney-palace-client-react/task_description_follow_up.md

 ## **Main Requirements**

 2. Make sure to keep the navbar and footer on all the pages **except on the 404-page**.
-Create a reasonable and meaningful footer. <b>(including website logo, name, copyright, some contact information, social media links, address, etc.)</b>

 <br/>